PMLN workers convention on 31st

 Mehmood said that country was on the brink of bankruptcy when the Pakistan Democratic Movement (PDM) took over the government and saved it from being bankrupt.

-The district president said that Pakistan Muslim League-Nawaz was striving hard to highlight the soft image of the country.
+The district president said that PMLN was striving hard to highlight the soft image of the country.

-TIMERGARA: The members of the Talash Qaumi Islahi Jirga on Tuesday lauded the provincial government for granting the...

-PESHAWAR: The Khyber Pakhtunkhwa Food Safety and Halal Food Authority , while a range of ingredients, including...

 Comments